-The estimated cost for the Additional Scheme 4 is INR 83.93 crore while that of the transmission line is INR 30.78 crores.
-The time estimated for the construction period is envisaged to be 24 months.
+The estimated cost for the Scheme Z is INR 77.27 crore while that of the transmission line is INR 24.30 crores.
+The time estimated for the construction period is 24 months.
+Most of the construction activity would be carried out during the non-monsoon.

-A project level Environmental and Social Impact Assessment (ESIA) involves a systematic identification and evaluation of the potential impacts (effects) of the proposed transmission line project relative to the physical, biological and socioeconomic components of the environment.
+A project level Environmental and Social Impact Assessment (ESIA) is method of systematic identification and evaluation of the potential impacts (effects) of the proposed transmission line project relative to the physical, biological and socioeconomic components of the environment.
 The ESIA study can be considered as an important project management tool that can assist in collecting and analyzing information on the environmental & social effects of a project and ultimately identify actions which can ensure that the projects benefits outweigh the impact on the bio-physical and social environment.
 The activities which have been undertaken in each of these steps/stages are presented in the subsection below.